Torey Lovullo

-Lovullo is from Santa Monica, California, and attended University of California, Los Angeles.
+Lovullo is from Santa Monica, California and attended University of California, Los Angeles.
+He played for seven MLB teams from 1988 to 1999.

 Playing career

-Lovullo was born in Santa Monica, California, and raised in the San Fernando Valley.
+Lovullo was born in Santa Monica, California and raised in the San Fernando Valley.
 The youngest of four children, he has two sisters and one brother.
 He attended Montclair College Preparatory School in Van Nuys, California, where he was part of California Interscholastic Federation (CIF) championship baseball teams in 1981 and 1982.
 He was named small schools player of the year in 1983.
 He is sixth on the CIF all-time career runs scored list, with 142.
 He was also part of the CIF basketball championship team in 1981 and runner-up in 1982.

 Lovullo attended the University of California, Los Angeles (UCLA).
-While playing college baseball for the UCLA Bruins, he was honored as first-team All-American second baseman by Baseball America, the American Baseball Coaches Association and Sporting News in 1987.
+While playing college baseball for the UCLA Bruins, he was honored as first-team All-American second baseman by Baseball America, the American Baseball Coaches Association, and Sporting News in 1987.
 At the time of his graduation, he held the UCLA career records for home runs (51), hits (266), runs batted in (RBIs) (188), runs scored (211), walks (180), and at bats (856).

 An infielder in his playing days, Lovullo was listed at 6 ft 1 in and 185 lb and was a switch hitter who threw right-handed.
 He was first selected by the Kansas City Royals in the 27th round of the 1986 MLB draft, but did not sign.
 The Detroit Tigers then selected him in the fifth round of the 1987 MLB draft, and made his major-league debut with the Tigers on September 10, 1988.
-He also played in MLB for the New York Yankees, California Angels, Seattle Mariners, Oakland Athletics, Cleveland Indians, and Philadelphia Phillies.
+He also played in the MLB for the New York Yankees, California Angels, Seattle Mariners, Oakland Athletics, Cleveland Indians, and Philadelphia Phillies.
 He appeared in his final major-league game on October 3, 1999.
 After his MLB career ended, Lovullo spent one season in Japan as a member of the Yakult Swallows in 2000.